ChatTheatre/SkotOS/docs/Maintenance.md

 Afterward, you can login with:
 `telnet game-URL XX98`, for example `telnet game.lovecraftcountry.com 3098`.

+**Don't do this unless you have a specific need and know what you're doing.**

 ### Recompliling Code

 If you ever need to make a change to the DGD/LPC code, this is how you do it!
 YOu edit the file, and then you log in to the admin port and run `compile /path/name/under/skoot`